puwei/DanielTakeshi.github.io/_posts/2015-07-29-the-least-mean-squares-algorithm.md

 $$h_\theta(x) = \frac{1}{1 + e^{-\theta^Tx_n}}$$

 I hope to discuss logistic regression in more detail in a future blog post.
 Note that this is suited for binary problems, but we can do 1-vs-all for general classification.
+(EDIT: No, we would use the softmax function.)

 Finally, [here is another source about the LMS algorithm](http://cs229.stanford.edu/notes/cs229-notes1.pdf), courtesy of Andrew Ng.
 A lot of his